 Inheritance: Usually autosomal recessive, infrequently autosomal dominant.

-Cause: Pathogenic mutations within the HBB gene or mutations involving the beta globin gene cluster and its regulatory elements.
+Cause: Pathogenic variants within the HBB gene or variants involving the beta globin gene cluster and its regulatory elements.

 Clinical Sensitivity: 99 percent for beta thalassemia and hemoglobinopathies associated with the HBB gene.

-Methodology: Bidirectional sequencing of the HBB coding regions, intron-exon boundaries, proximal promoter, untranslated regions, and intronic mutations IVS-II-654, IVS-II-705 and IVS-II-745.
-Muliplex ligation-dependent probe amplification (MLPA) of the beta globin gene cluster (HBB, HBD, HBG1, HBG2, HBE1) and its locus control region.
+Methodology: Bidirectional sequencing of the HBB coding regions, intron-exon boundaries, proximal promoter, untranslated regions, and intronic variants IVS-II-654, IVS-II-705 and IVS-II-745.
+Multiplex ligation-dependent probe amplification (MLPA) of the beta globin gene cluster (HBB, HBD, HBG1, HBG2, HBE1) and its locus control region.

 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
 Breakpoints of large deletions will not be determined; therefore, the precise clinical phenotype associated with a particular deletion (e.g., HPFH vs. delta-beta thalassemia) may not be known.
 Intragenic deletions in the beta globin cluster genes, other than HBB, may not be detected.
-This assay does not assess for point mutations within the coding or regulatory regions of HBD, HBG1, HBG2 or HBE1.
+This assay does not assess for sequence variants within the coding or regulatory regions of HBD, HBG1, HBG2 or HBE1.
 Apparent copy number changes detected by probes solely in the HBG1-HBG2 region will not be reported, as they can result from benign sequence variants or gene conversion events.